ilichatz/my-test-repo/readme.txt

 I proudly announce the creation of my first repo!
-I started learning git and seems intresting!
+I started learning git and seems intresting! !!!!
+Catch now a third line of good old-fashioned text